Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

+We chose GPT3.5-Turbo, the driving engine behind the widely used ChatGPT, as the primary LLM to evaluate.
+It includes 175B parameters and demonstrated exceptional performance across diverse tasks.\cite{llm-nlp-diyi2023} Moreover, to verify the robustness and efficacy of our framework, we also evaluated the larger LLM (GPT-4) and the smaller LLM (Baichuan2-7B/13B).
+GPT-4, which is estimated to have 1.7 trillion parameters and stands as the current largest and most powerful model.\cite{llm-gpt4medical-2023} Baichuan2(BC2), an open-source LLM, consists of either 7 billion or 13 billion parameters \cite{baichuan2}, which can be conveniently deployed on common PCs.
+It has been trained from scratch on 2.6 trillion multilingual tokens, including English, Chinese, Spanish, Arabic, and others.
+Owing to the training in the extensive Chinese data, Baichuan2 exhibits superior performance across various Chinese tasks.

-We chose GPT 3.5-Turbo as the target LLM to evaluate, which includes 175B parameters and drives the online ChatGPT.
-All tests were conducted by calling OpenAI’s official API.
-Unless specified, all experiments used exactly the same parameters and were tested with the same version of the model.
-We set the inference temperature to 0 to make the response more focused and deterministic.
-To avoid a performance penalty, we did not limit the response length, and the maximum length of tokens of GPT 3.5-Turbo is 4096 tokens (including prompt and response).
-The rest parameters are all set to default.
+GPT3.5 and GPT4 were conducted by calling OpenAI’s official API.
+Unless specified, all experiments used the same parameters and were tested with the same model version (See Supplementary Table 1).
+We set the inference temperature to 0 to make the response deterministic.
+All other parameters are set to default (Supplementary Table 2).